General Standards of Conduct

 Investigator: Any College trained administrative official or person or persons appointed by the College who will be responsible for coordinating any investigations into an alleged violation of the Harassment and Discrimination Free-Workplace Policy.

-Respondent: Any individual alleged to have violated this Policy and against whom a Complaint has been submitted.
+Responding Party: Any individual or authorized student organization alleged to have violated this Policy and against whom a Complaint has been submitted.